The ground rules for climbing location "yeahs" and "neahs"

 The rock is solid sandstone with fun, juggy holds, including side clings and underclings.
 Some areas can have small roofs and bulges to add a little interest.
 The style of climbing is primarily face and there are quite a few multi-pitch lines (3 pitches that can often be combined into 2).

-Primitive camping is available, so bring your own water, trash bags, and ways to poop cleanly (i.e. poop in a bag and pack it out – this keeps the area cleaner! – or dig deep and pack out toilet paper and/or burn the paper in your fire ring).
+Still, the area is primitive and beautiful so, be sure bring your own water, trash bags, and ways to poop cleanly (i.e. poop in a bag and pack it out – this keeps the area cleaner! – or dig deep and pack out toilet paper.
 There is a pit toilet about 3 miles away back on Hwy 18 (towards St. George) at an equestrian/hiking trail head.

 - Excellent rock